Sesame Street Logo

 The edutainment show uses a wordmark that reads “SESAME STREET.”
 The name came from Virginia Schone, who works in a kindergarten.
 She drew an analogy with the famous phrase “Open Sesame” from the Arabian tales One Thousand and One Nights.
 That is, the television series is compared to a precious cache that is hidden behind a secret door.

-To play with the name and show that the street scenes are an important part of the show, the designers stylized the wordmark to look like a classic address sign that can be seen in any city.
-It was made colorful to attract attention because the television program is designed for viewers of preschool and primary school age.
-It takes into account the psychology of the target audience.
+To play with the name and emphasize that the street scenes are an important part of the show, the designers stylized the wordmark to look like a classic address sign found in any city.
+It was made colorful to attract attention because the television program is designed for preschool and primary school viewers.
+It takes into account the target audience’s psychology.

 Since 1997, the Sesame Street logo has been written in Franklin Gothic Bold Condensed.
 This is a sans-serif typeface that was developed in 1903-1912 by the American typographer Morris Fuller Benton.
-It has retained its personality and is often found where attention needs to be drawn, such as in advertisements or headlines.
-The font performs a similar function in the emblem of an educational television show for children.
+It has retained its personality and is often used to draw attention, such as in advertisements or headlines.
+The font serves a similar function in the emblem of an educational children’s television show.